phpbook-sources/http/README.md

 	public function post($inputs, $output) {

 		//inside the $inputs primitive values, the whitespace are stripped from the beginning and end
+		//values non defined by user, will be defined null
+		//extra values defined by user, will be ignored

 		$customer = new stdClass();
 		$customer->id = 10;